Serbia Telecoms Market Report

 Serbia’s telecom industry has been liberalised in line with the principles of the EU’s regulatory framework for communications, focussed on encouraging competition in telecom products and services, and ensuring universal access.

 Considerable network investment has been undertaken in Serbia by incumbent and alternative operators in recent years, despite economic difficulties.
 This has helped to stimulate internet usage, which has also been bolstered by improved affordability as prices are reduced through competition.
-The pandemic has stimulated consumer take up of services, particularly mobile data.
 The government’s various initiatives to improve rural broadband availability have also been supported by European development loans.

 Serbia’s high mobile penetration, partly the result of multiple SIM card use, has weighed on revenue growth in recent years, placing further pressure on operators to develop business models which encourage consumer use of mobile data services also in response to the continued substitution of fixed-line for mobile voice calls.

-In early 2021 Telekom Srbija agreed to provide Telenor Serbia with access to its fibre network.
-Despite accusations from United Group, which owns the principal cable broadband player SBB, that the deal could undermine SBB’s market position, the Group has also agreed to share network assets.
-Telenor (now operating as Yettel, and owned by the PPF Group), joined the fixed market in November 2021, launching fibre-based fixed broadband, fixed voice, and digital TV services.
+There have been considerable developments in the fixed-line broadband segment, particularly with the ongoing transition from copper to fibre.
+Yettel Serbia, owned by e& PPF Telecom, entered the fixed market in November 2021 and now offers extensive fibre-based fixed broadband, fixed voice, and digital TV services.
 The operator is looking to bolster its returns by focussing more strongly on the uptake of converged services in the market.
 These developments could lead to a significant shift in the telecom market landscape.

 Key developments:

-• Report update includes the regulator’s annual reports, market data report to March 2022, telcos’ operating and financial data to Q1 2022, updated telecom Maturity Index charts and analyses, recent market developments.
+• Report update includes the regulator’s annual reports, market data report to September 2024, telcos’ operating and financial data to Q3 2024, Telecom Maturity Index charts and analyses, recent market developments.

 Companies mentioned in this report:

-Mobilna Telefonija Srbija (MTS), Telekom Srbija, Vip Mobile, Telenor Serbia, Serbia Broadband (SBB), I.KOM, Knight Development Support, Invest-Inženjering, Beogrid, JET TV, Kopernikus Technology, BeotelNet, Posta NET, Sat Trakt, Telemark and Radijus vektor.
+Mobilna Telefonija Srbija (MTS), Telekom Srbija, A1 Serbia, Telenor Serbia, Serbia Broadband (SBB), I.KOM, Knight Development Support, Invest-Inženjering, Beogrid, JET TV, Kopernikus Technology, BeotelNet, Posta NET, Sat Trakt, Telemark and Radijus vektor.

 Related Reports